No One Wants To Win The 500 More Than Ed Carpenter

 “I told him that if he didn’t have a concussion last week, I would have punched him in the face.”

 If you follow Ed Carpenter through the garage on a quiet weekday of practice, it’s a little like watching the sheriff of a small town making his morning rounds.
 “Go get ’em Ed!” an old man with a white beard yells from one side, and Carpenter, eyes hidden behind sunglasses, gives a wave.
-“Be safe out there!” a woman in a visor and a fanny pack follows up from the other, as Carpenter puts a finger to his forehead in acknowledgement.
+“Be safe out there!” a woman in a visor and a fanny pack follows up from the other, as Carpenter puts a finger to his forehead in acknowledgment.
 Carpenter, a hometown boy, is more than a fan favorite around the Indianapolis Motor Speedway—he’s damn-near beloved.

 It’s an earned respect, though, a love he’s had to prove he deserves, just like every other driver who has stepped foot on these hallowed grounds, dreaming of winning the Indianapolis 500.